Skip to main content

 Generate comprehensive cybersecurity documentation:

-• Complete TARA report with all threats and controls
+• Complete TARA report with all 12 workflow sections

 • Asset inventory and classification

-• Traceability matrix (Asset → Threat → Goal → Requirement → Control)
+• Traceability matrix (Asset → Threat → Goal → Requirement)

 • Residual risk analysis